metakirby5/zenbu/doc/migration.rst

     n_primary_nohash: "{{ colors[colors.primary]['normal'].lstrip('#') }}"
     # Or even better, make a filter so you can do...
     n_primary_nohash: "{{ colors[colors.primary]['normal'] | nohash }}"
+  Note that unlike eval syntax, expressions are not inserted as strings and then evaluated.
+Instead, the type is preserved in the expression.
+This means that any numeric values that are used in an arithmetic expression must not be in quotes, or must be cast using a filter like ``{{ x|float / 7 }}``.
 - Control flow syntax has changed, so you will need to update accordingly.
   Below is an example:
   ::